 When does psychotherapy have a role?

-In a family-based approach, the young person normally does not get individual psychotherapy.
+In a family-based approach, the young person normally doesn’t receive individual psychotherapy.
 Parents worry about this.
-When we’re new, we assume that there are psychological fixes that will make our children come to their senses and motivate them to eat again.
-We hope that with therapy for the bullying, the parents’ divorce, or the bereavement, the ability to eat will return.
+When we’re new, we assume that there are psychological fixes that will make our children ‘come to their senses’ and motivate them to eat again.
+We hope that therapy for bullying, divorce, or bereavement will restore the ability to eat.
 But this is putting the cart before the horse.
-Mental changes come because of physical recovery and behavioural work, not the other way around.
+Mental changes follow physical recovery and behavioural work – not the other way around.
 Even if your child has moments of insight, they will likely lose all willpower at the next mealtime.
 The work is done bite by bite.

 “Knowing that he didn’t need to have insight at the beginning or want to get better was a huge relief to me.
 It helped lift the sense of despair early on.”

-If your child did not have any psychological issues before the eating disorder, they may not need any psychotherapy.
-The issues that currently make your youngster so unhappy – depression, anxiety, rigidity, delusional and obsessive thinking, compulsions – diminish with nourishment.
-They recede some more with behavioural work to make ‘normal’ feel normal again.
-And then time and a good life provide the final magic.
+If your child didn’t have any psychological issues before the eating disorder, they may not need any psychotherapy.
+The issues that make them so unhappy now – depression, anxiety, rigidity, delusional and obsessive thinking, compulsions – tend to diminish with nourishment.
+They recede further with behavioural work that makes ‘normal’ feel normal again.
+And then time, plus a good life, provide the final magic.
 When a health service doesn’t yet provide psychotherapy, it’s not to save money; it’s good scientific practice.

-Having said that, clinicians are becoming more flexible in assessing each child’s needs.
-I say more in Chapter 12 to help you decide whether your child would benefit from one-on-one therapy sessions now or later.
-What is sure is that the feeding work has to go on just the same.
+That said, clinicians are becoming more flexible in assessing each child’s needs.
+In Chapter 12, I explain more to help you consider whether your child – especially if they face other mental health challenges – might benefit from one‑on‑one therapy now or later.
+What is certain is that the feeding work must continue regardless.

 Medication